 What is Deaf Studies?

 The multi-disciplinary approach to your studies is led by a strong academic team, many of whom are Deaf.
-The degree programme will provide in-depth training preparing you for a number of exciting career options working with Deaf people, in education, community and a range of other service settings, e.g., as a disability officer, resource officer, research assistant or as an administrator in Deaf community organisations.
+The degree programme will provide in-depth training preparing you for a number of exciting career options working with Deaf as a disability officer, resource officer, research assistant or as an administrator in Deaf community organisations to give a few examples.
 With this foundation, graduates frequently go on to complete postgraduate study.

 Deaf Studies: The course for you?